PawleN-D/chuck-facts/README.md

       Clone the repo into your local machine using in your CLI/Bash
         - git clone https://github.com/PawleN-D/chuck-facts.git
       After downloading the repo, gain access and install dependancies to it using:
-        - cd chuck-facts && npm start
+        - cd chuck-facts && npm install
       There are two top level directories: server & client.
 Access each respectively and install dependancies (use different terminals):
         - cd server && npm install
         - cd clirnt && npm install